 Zone Aberlady was nabbed outside the parish church of the same name and a final zone, LuffRigZone, taken in the village around 1.00 am.
 It had taken two hours to take the zones in Aberlady Bay and another hour to kick scoot the loop around Kilspindie, so three hours turfing overall.
 The drive home was slow, thick mist blanketing most of the way but clearing around Bonnyrigg.
 Then it was time for a cuppa, then bed.
 First task tomorrow, get the hose out and clean the Swifty, and my soggy sandy walking sandals.

 To finish off some blogs I usually comment on the number of zones taken, points accrued and so on but this time round that really isn’t what this evening/night has been about, it’s more about the mini-adventure itself, having some fun and giving me something interesting and thought provoking to blog about on the Planet Gary.
-Perhaps, even encourage other turfers to try something similar, though you don’t have to go barefoot, ride a kick scooter or go clothes free, that’s entirely up to you.
+Perhaps, even encourage other turfers to try something similar, though you don’t have to go barefoot or ride a kick scooter, that’s entirely up to you.
 Until next time.

 Copyright ©2021 Gary Buckham.
 All rights reserved.